 - Vegan Pet – Australia’s all-vegan pet food company.
 Dog and cat kibble made from human-grade ingredients.
 They are an excellent resource for information about feeding cats vegan.
 Product also available in New Zealand.

-- V-Dog – V-dog Crunchy Nuggets with Pasta, Rice and Vegetables is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for adult maintenance based on the product’s calorie content.
+- V-Dog – V-dog is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for adult maintenance based on the product’s calorie content.

 - Ami Vegan Dog Food and Vegan Cat Food is made in Italy, but available in the US and elsewhere.